 Working as a kindergarten teacher has been very formative, as it has allowed me indeed to observe and experience first-hand issues related to early years and provide the best support for parents.
 Working directly with toddlers allowed me to apply my theoretical knowledge on Developmental Psychology and Attachment Theory in order to contribute to children and parents’ emotional wellbeing.
 As a matter of fact, after this work experience I kept on cultivating my personal interest on the issue, collaborating with another private kindergarten and organising group sessions focused on specific topics with mothers.

-Since the beginning of 2013 I have been working as a private therapist first in Milan and right now in Central London (Marylebone and Chelsea), where I practise as a Psychotherapist and Counsellor.
+Since the beginning of 2013 I have been working as a private therapist first in Milan and right now in Central London (Holborn), where I practise as a Psychotherapist and Counsellor.
 I am an associate CBT therapist with Nuffield Health and provider with several insurance companies.

 Since I started working in the UK, I have been in contact with people coming from all over the world.
 This has allowed me to gain significant clinical experience and the skills required to provide psychotherapeutic help to international patients.
 My work experience, combined with the fact that I myself am an expat, provided me with invaluable insight into the troubles and difficulties associated with living in a foreign country.